-The Company has paid dividends of EUR 185mn during the year (2020: nil).
-The Directors had resolved in 2020 to pay a dividend of EUR 135mn to its shareholders, which was subsequently declared by the Company's shareholders in 2021.
-The Directors resolved to pay an interim dividend of EUR 50mn in 2021.
+The Company paid dividends of EUR 970mn to its shareholders during the year (2021: 185mn).
+The Directors resolved to pay a final dividend of EUR 845mn, which was subsequently declared by its shareholders at the Company's Annual General Meeting in 2022.
+The Directors resolved to pay an interim dividend of EUR 125mn in 2022.
 The Central Bank of Ireland was notified in advance of the dividend payments.